vacp2p/rfc/content/docs/rfcs/pushNotification.md

 # Abstract
 Push notification server implementation for IOS devices and Android devices.
-This specification provide a is a set of methods that allow clients to use push notification services in mobile environments.
+This specification provide a set of methods that allow clients to use push notification services in mobile environments.

 # Background